zulvkr/StaticForm/README.md

 ### Netlify CMS authentication

 After you make your own *Static Form* instance, you need to do 3 tasks to enable Netlify CMS:
-1. Make sure Netlify git-gateway enabled
+1. Make sure Netlify git-gateway isenabled
 2. Add your email in Netlify Identity
-3. Confirm Netlify Identity in your email and input your new password.
+3. Open your email, you will find invitation email to become administrator.
+Follow the link and input your new password.

 Now, you should be able to login in https://yoursite.netlify.app/admin/.